GLOBAL MARKETS-Stocks hover near highs as bond yields dip

 By Herbert Lash and Tom Arnold

-A little noticed ruling by the Senate parliamentarian in late May said Democrats can only use "reconciliation" once in a fiscal year to circumvent legislation that requires 60 votes.
+A little-noticed ruling by Senate Parliamentarian Elizabeth MacDonough in late May said Democrats can only use "reconciliation" once in a fiscal year to circumvent legislation that requires 60 votes.

 Democratic fiscal packages in Congress are rapidly shrinking, leading to a net outcome that inflationary pressures are set to recede, said Sebastien Galy, senior macro strategist at Nordea Asset Management.